NPletneva/bitpanda/README.md

 - all data are in config.yml
 - ci.yml - configuration setup to run tests in a ci

+You can check all testruns history thru 'Actions' sections here in GitHub.

-test_create_account -
+test_create_account
--- open main page
+- open main page
--- go to auth page
+- go to auth page
--- enter valid email
+- enter valid email
--- fillin registration form
+- fillin registration form
--- submit data
+- submit data
--- check your location - My Account
+- check your location - My Account

 test_alert_invalid_data_create_account -
--- open main page
+- open main page
--- go to auth page
+- go to auth page
--- enter existing email to creation form
+- enter existing email to creation form
--- check alert error message
+- check alert error message

 test_alert_invalid_data_login -
--- open main page
+- open main page
--- go to auth page
+- go to auth page
--- enter invalid email to registration form
+- enter invalid email to registration form
--- check alert error message
+- check alert error message

 test_add_delete_product_cart -
--- login to the store
+- login to the store
--- go to catalog
+- go to catalog
--- open 'summer dresses' section
+- open 'summer dresses' section
--- add first product to cart
+- add first product to cart
--- proceed to checkout
+- proceed to checkout
--- check main elements
+- check main elements
--- remove product
+- remove product
--- check alert
+- check alert

 Problems:
--- I couldn’t sort products by any parametrs (constant buffering + 403 (Forbidden) ) -- potentially I can add product thru the search (just using hover + input_data methods from StoreBase.py and reuse the same checks in cart)
+- I couldn’t sort products by any parametrs (constant buffering + 403 (Forbidden) )
+- potentially I can add product thru the search (just using hover + input_data methods from StoreBase.py and reuse the same checks in cart)
--- no restrictions on password entry/validation (characters, no any security) -- no check in register form (e.g. accepts spaces)
+- no restrictions on password entry/validation (characters, no any security)
+- no check in register form (e.g. accepts spaces)
--- no history, with every new session the cart is updated
+- no history, with every new session the cart is updated